AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/custom-pop-ups.md

    `s7interactiveimageviewer.init()`

-   Nadat u de viewer hebt ingesloten in uw hostpagina, moet u controleren of de viewer-instantie is gemaakt.
-Zorg er ook voor dat de handlers worden geladen voordat de viewer wordt aangeroepen met `init()`.
+   After you embed the viewer into your host page, be sure that the viewer instance is created.
+Also, ensure that the handlers are loaded before the viewer is invoked using `init()`.